-Currently most traditional large conservation agencies willingly buy into the commodification paradigm through embracing the ‘sustainable use‘ model, despite plenty of evidence that this model has not produced anything ecologically sustainable as yet.
+Currently, most traditional large conservation agencies willingly buy into the commodification paradigm through embracing the ‘sustainable use‘ model, despite plenty of evidence that this model has not produced anything ecologically sustainable as yet.
 We continue to lose habitats and species at record rates, which those same agencies point out endlessly without ever questioning the underlying assumption of ‘sustainable use’ and its meaning for each and every individual species (e.g. What constitutes sustainable use of elephants?).

 Another favourite euphemism for continued commoditisation of nature is pricing ‘ecosystem services‘.
 Designed to ‘solve’ the externalities problem in capitalism, all it does is create new tradeable commodities.